-Also, there are specific policies to be followed to list an app on marketplaces.
+Also, specific policies must be followed to list an app on marketplaces.
 Taking care of these things right from the time of the development phase will save you the time required at the end moment.

-Every mobile app needs maintenance and bug fixes every now and then.
-You can either let a web development company take charge or hire a dedicated developer for this.
+Smart car parking system and mobile app needs maintenance and bug fixes every now and then.
+You can let a web development company take charge or hire a dedicated developer.
 If any customer has an issue with the app, he can report it, and the developers will resolve it.

 The businesses or entrepreneurs looking to enter this market have this question often: How much does it cost to develop an IoT-based smart parking mobile app?

 The answer is that it depends on varied factors, such as the features to be integrated within the app, the experience and expertise of the team (developers, designers, testers) working on it, the country of operation, technical specifications, etc.

 Moreover, if the app is built for both Android and iOS, then the cost will also increase.

 Regardless of all the factors, here is a breakdown of the cost of developing a smart vehicle parking system using IoT: